 If an individual experiences pain and swelling in the knee joint alongside fever, shaking, and chills, they should seek immediate medical attention.
 These symptoms could indicate a severe infection, which requires emergency treatment.

-Receiving a diagnosis of RA can render people feeling overwhelmed and lonely.
+Receiving a diagnosis of RA can result in people feeling overwhelmed and lonely.
 If possible, they should find emotional and physical support from family and friends as they learn to navigate life with a chronic condition.

 Individuals may also find it valuable to reach out to others living with RA and learn from their experiences.